Why Gifts & Entertainment Compliance Matters

 Fill out the form to send us a message

 Many G&E processes are not properly enabled through compliance technology, leaving room for much-needed improvements.
-If you don’t already have a central repository to store all requests, a workflow to automate the approval process, or access to reports on gifting trends, it might be worth assessing disclosure management software options.
+A central repository that stores all requests, a workflow to automate the approval process, and access to reports on gifting trends, are critical components of disclosure management software, which help organizations stay compliant.

-Alternatively, many gifts and entertainment disclosure programs are supported by manual processes, including spreadsheets and/or email approvals.
-While these methods might “get the job done,” they are ultimately limited.
 Compliance and disclosure management technology is constantly evolving to better fit the needs of global compliance teams, so adapting to integrate the latest solutions available and leverage them properly to increase the output and efficiency is important.
-When you are considering revamping your gifting process, technology is often a great place to start in order to see major changes.
+When considering revamping gifting processes, technology is often an important place to start in order to see major changes.

 Impact on Overall Ethics and Compliance Strategy

-Gifts and entertainment disclosures should play an important role in your overall compliance and ethics strategy.
-It’s an opportunity to both educate the workforce and learn more about the way your organization functions.
-A G&E compliance program should give you insights into which third parties and employees could pose the biggest risks, which can be early warning signs.
+Gifts and entertainment disclosures should play an important role in overall compliance and ethics strategy.
+It’s an opportunity to both educate the workforce and learn more about the way organizations function.
+A G&E compliance program should give insights into which third parties and employees could pose the biggest risks, which can be early warning signs to potential red flags and infractions.

 Managing this process is proactive and insightful, which is why G&E processes matter not only to the compliance function but to the overall health of an organization.